nickziv/pragmapress/README.md

 directory called `blog/$sitename.wordpress.com`.
 In each blog's directory you have the following subdirectories: `posts` and `pages`.
 Each of _those_ subdirectories contain content directories.
 A content directory contains content.
 The only file that should be in there is a `<filename>`.txt file.
-This .txt file is an asciidoc file.
-Once you write your post in asciidoc.
-You can publish it by:
+Once you create your blog online, you should execute `wpsync` to create a new directory for that blog.

 	cd tools
-	./publish $sitename $post_type $post_content_dir

-Once you run that, the content directory for that post will contain a scrubbed HTML file suitable for wordpress.com, and a json file that contain metadata about the post.
-You should ONLY EVER MODIFY THE ASCIIDOC FILE.
+	./wpsync

+`wpsync` automatically gets a list of the blogs you own and creates new directories for any blogs it doesn't have on record.
+Once you do that you can begin writing and publishing posts and pages.
+To write a new post on myblog.wordpress.com do the following:

+	./edit myblog posts mypost

+This will drop you into your preferred editor, from where you can write the post in asciidoc.
+Once you finish writing, you can exit the editor.
+To publish the post simply type:

+	./publish myblog posts mypost

-To update a post or page, you change the asciidoc content and run:
+To make changes call `edit` again and change the content of the post.

-	cd tools
-	./update $sitename $post_type $post_content_dir

-To edit in your favorite text editor do:

-	cd tools
-	./edit $sitename $post_type $post_content_dir
+Afterward, you can send the updates to wordpress by executing:

+	./update myblog posts mypost

+To edit and publish _pages_, you can use the `pages` type instead of the `posts` type:

+	./edit myblog pages mypage
+	./publish myblog pages mypage
+	./update myblog pages mypage

+The `publish` and `update` commands translate the asciidoc into HTML, and then they _scrub_ the HTML to make it play well with wordpress's handling of line-breaks.
+Also the title is extracted and placed into the REST API call.

 That's all I have so far.
 More features are coming soon, as the need for them arises.